Diegoarend/Chess/README.md

 #### Example code of the MovesController

-Right now where instanting numerous entities in each request for the sake of forecating one position, but that also can be easily changed
+Right now where instantiating numerous entities in each request for the purpose of forecating one position, but that also can be easily changed

 ```javascript
 class MovesController {